SuperFlyTV/xkeys/README.md

 	myXkeysPanel.setBacklight(keyIndex, false);
 });

-// Other functions:
-// Set the LED of a key (Note)
-// myXkeysPanel.setLED(keyIndex, on, flashing)

-// myXkeysPanel.setBacklight(keyIndex, on, flashing)

-//
 // --- Experimental functions ---
-// The functions below are implemented, but NOT tested with hardware yet.
+// The functions below are implemented, but not tested with any hardware yet.
 //

 myXkeysPanel.on('jog', deltaPos => {